Quarkus for Architects who Sometimes Write Code - Being Persistent - Part 02

 Note that there are two columns of values for each key.
 The left column of values, called

-, is ephemeral.
+INITIAL VALUE, is persisted as part of the collection.
+Never put anything sensitive there.
+It will be saved in plain-text.
+The right hand column of values, calledCURRENT_VALUE, is ephemeral.
 It lasts as long as your postman session, and can be dynamically changed by your Postman tests or scripts.
-We’ll see an example of that with the value forAUTH_TOKEN
+We’ll see an example of that with the value forAUTH_TOKENtoken.
+I still wouldn’t put anything sensitive here, but that’s up to you. :-)Now, paste the value for the k8ssandra-cluster-superuser password in the row named

-.
-Paste it into theCURRENT VALUE
+auth_password.
+Paste it into theCURRENT VALUEcolumn.

 Finally, activate the environment for this session by selecting

-from the environment drop down in the top right had corner of Postman:
+Book Catalog Stargate Envfrom the environment drop down in the top right had corner of Postman:

 Use Postman To Interact with Cassandra via the Stargate Document API